🖥 TAP TO SAVE 50% WITH CODE NEW

 Oronde Gadsden II, Los Angeles Chargers

 I like sweet potato casserole on Turkey Day.
 Put some marshmallows and brown sugar on my mashed sweet potatoes and watch me go to work like T.J.
 Watt on a rookie offensive tackle!
 You know what else I like?
-Using skilled-position players in fantasy leagues when they are scheduled to play against the lost Las Vegas Raiders, who just made Shedeur Sanders look like an NFL quarterback on Sunday.
+Using skill-position players in fantasy leagues when they are scheduled to play against the lost Las Vegas Raiders, who just made Shedeur Sanders look like an NFL quarterback on Sunday.

-Gadsden was a fantasy darling a month ago when he was the top tight end choice on waiver wires, but he might have been dropped after getting banged-up and only providing five catches for 54 yards over the past two games before having a Week 12 bye.
+Gadsden was a fantasy darling a month ago when he was the top tight end choice on waiver wires, but he might have been dropped after getting banged up and only providing five catches for 54 yards over the past two games before having a Week 12 bye.
 Pick him back up this week against Vegas.
 He should be 100 percent healthy and ready to play like he did when he ravaged secondaries for 377 receiving yards and two touchdowns during a four-game stretch in the middle of the campaign.

 Juwan Johnson, New Orleans Saints